1 Obesity Alters the Metabolism

 In summary the current evidence points toward overly large adipocytes and visceral obesity as the main predictors for SCI.
 But, does this mean that people with this type of obesity automatically develop CVD or T2D early in life and die early?

 Lifestyle plays a major role as well.
 Eating a diet rich in fruits and vegetables and having an active life style promote anti-inflammatory mechanisms and curb SCI.
 As a consequence metabolic disease progresses more slowly even if a genetic predisposition exists.
-Regular exercise lowers inflammatory processes.
+Structured exercise for health seems to stimulat inflammatory processes which in turn damps down SCI.

 This explains partially why some overweight and obese people stay metabolically healthy for a long time while others develop T2D already in their teens.
 Keep in mind that the transition between those metabolic types is fluent.